Umer-Iftikhar/E-commerce/docs/Authentication.md

         *   Update Cookies.
         *   Continue Request.

-*If a new access token is generated, it is stored in `HttpContext.Items`.
-The JWT authentication handler first checks `HttpContext.Items` before reading cookies, allowing the refreshed token to authenticate the current request.*
+*If the middleware refreshes an expired access token, the newly generated token is written to both the response cookie and HttpContext.Items.*

+*The response cookie is not available until the browser sends the next request, so the JWT authentication handler first checks HttpContext.Items.
+This allows the current request to authenticate using the refreshed token without requiring another round trip.*

 ---